lbugnion/ms-glossary/templates/topic-template.md

 ## Links

-> Use the following tracking for your Microsoft links: ?WT.mc_id=wordsoftheday-video-AUTHOR
+> Use the following tracking for your Microsoft links: ?WT.mc_id=msglossary-video-AUTHOR

 ### Documentation